 Build logs contain “input capturing is disabled” warnings

-If task/goal input capturing is disabled, Predictive Test Selection will not be able to use its outcome for predictions of future builds.
+If task/goal input file capturing is disabled, Predictive Test Selection will not be able to use its outcome for predictions of future builds.
 This, however, does not affect the prediction for the current build.

 Build logs contain “not publishing Build Scans” warnings